10 Top Reasons to Go to Boarding School

 1. It's cool to be smart.

 This is probably the best reason to go to boarding school.
-In a public school the kids who really want to learn frequently end up being social outcasts.
+In a public school, the kids who want to learn frequently become social outcasts.
 Not so in boarding school.
 It's cool to be smart in boarding school.
 It's also very cool to learn.

 comments powered by Disqus